carteras/cookbook/arduino/programming/simple_digital_input/simple_digital_input_cookbook.md

 * What do you think would happen if you try and pull more than 40 mA from a pin?
 * What is the difference between INPUT and OUTPUT in pinMode()?

-## Mastery Questions

-### Mastery 1: Dual Blinking Lights

-Follow the creative challenge in the video.